 - Custom Skills, which are pretty much everything else that isn’t one of the other three categories of Alexa Skills.

-Flash briefing, smart home, and video Alexa Skills all have particular APIs to work with, making them much more straightforward than building a custom skill.
-Regardless, building custom Alexa Skills isn't that complex--simply follow the steps laid out by Amazon and be sure you have an AWS account to use a Lambda function, or a cloud provider that allows web services connections over HTTPS.
+Flash briefing, smart home, video, and music Alexa Skills all have particular APIs to work with, making them much more straightforward than building a custom skill.
+Regardless, building custom Alexa Skills isn’t that complex–simply follow the steps laid out by Amazon and be sure you have an AWS account to use a Lambda function, or a cloud provider that allows web services connections over HTTPS.

 - How to become an Alexa developer: A cheat sheet (TechRepublic)